mgxv/houdini/README.md

 A macOS background daemon that hides the menu bar when the frontmost fullscreen app is the same one playing in the system **Now Playing** widget — fullscreen YouTube, Netflix, Apple TV+, Spotify, etc. When you switch apps, exit fullscreen, or pause, the menu bar returns.
 No UI, no hotkeys.

+## Who this is for

+People who keep the menu bar visible by default but want it out of the way during fullscreen media playback.

+macOS's native "Automatically hide and show the menu bar in full screen" pref is all-or-nothing — flip it on and the bar disappears from *every* fullscreen window, including Terminal, your editor, and Figma. houdini scopes the same behavior to "the frontmost fullscreen app is the one driving Now Playing":

+- **Fullscreen YouTube / Netflix / Apple TV+ / Music / QuickTime** — bar hides while playing.
+- **Fullscreen Terminal / VS Code / Figma / anything not driving Now Playing** — bar stays put.

+Pause, switch apps, or exit fullscreen, and the bar comes back.

 ## How it works

 houdini hides the menu bar only when **all three** are true: